How U.S. Airlines Are Regulated

 Bottom Line Up Front

-Airlines are among the most heavily regulated industries in the U.S., despite a shift to economic deregulation in 1978.
+Airlines are regulated by 8 federal agencies: FAA, DOT, TSA, NTSB, EPA, NMB, SEC, and DOJ, despite a shift to economic deregulation in 1978.
 Today, an airline answers to multiple federal authorities: the Federal Aviation Administration (FAA) controls all safety and airworthiness matters; the Department of Transportation (DOT) oversees economic fitness, route authority, and consumer protection; the Transportation Security Administration (TSA) manages security screening and compliance; and the National Transportation Safety Board (NTSB) investigates accidents.
-Outside aviation, airlines face labor regulation under the Railway Labor Act, environmental compliance under EPA and ICAO frameworks, and tax obligations tied to ticket sales and fuel.
-An airline cannot operate a single domestic flight without clearance from the FAA, authorization from the DOT, security protocols from the TSA, and compliance with labor, environmental, and financial reporting rules.
-This multi-agency structure reflects aviation's history: built from regulatory precedent, shaped by three major statutory reforms (1938, 1978, 1996), and refined through decades of case law and administrative rulemaking.
-The result is a system that permits operational flexibility—airlines set prices, choose routes, manage capacity—while maintaining strict oversight of safety, security, financial fitness, and consumer treatment.
+Outside aviation, airlines face labor regulation under the Railway Labor Act, environmental compliance under EPA and ICAO frameworks, and tax obligations tied to ticket sales and fuel. and compliance with labor, environmental, and financial reporting rules.
+This multi-agency structure reflects aviation's history: built from regulatory precedent, shaped by three statutory reforms (1938, 1978, 1996), and refined through decades of case law and administrative rulemaking.
+The result is a system that permits operational flexibility—airlines set prices, choose routes, manage capacity—while maintaining oversight of safety (FAA Part 121), security (TSA 49 CFR Part 1544), financial fitness (DOT 49 U.S.C. § 41104), and consumer treatment (DOT 14 CFR Part 259).

 ---